tradingview/rest_integrations_docs/source/trading/Permissions.rst

 - Symbols can be hidden depending on the users' location.
 For example, users from Spain will be able to see symbols that are hidden from Italian users.
 - Symbols can be hidden from the *Symbol Search* bar.
 However, any user can open a chart by entering a full symbol name (i.e., EXCHANGE:SYM1SYM2).
-- Symbols can only be displayed after users log in.
+- Symbols can only be displayed after users log into their brokerage account.

-- In case of using data provided by TradingView, real-time data may require a subscription on the TradingView side.
+Also, if you plan to use data provided by TradingView, the broker's users may need to pay for TradingView subscription to get real-time data.
+This may cause users to pay twice on the broker's and TradingView's ends in the following conditions:

+- The broker doesn't cover the real-time data subscription for users.
+- The real-time data provision is not a subject to local compliance requirements.

-  To prevent users from paying twice: on the broker's (if the broker does not cover the real-time data subscription for users, or if the real-time data provision is not a subject to local compliance requirements) and TradingView's ends, TradingView can provide real-time data to verified users of the integration.
+To prevent users from paying twice: on the broker's and TradingView's ends, TradingView can provide real-time data to verified users of the integration.

 To have such restrictions, you need to implement the `/permissions`_ endpoint that gets a list of groups allowed for a user.